debate-map/app/README.md

 ### Troubleshooting

-* If you get an odd compile error when recompiling from hard-source-webpack-plugin, try deleting the cache at "node_modules/.cache/hard-source".
+* If you get an odd compile error or the CSS does not seem to be loading for the site (when recompiling), try deleting the cache at "node_modules/.cache/hard-source".